 Block out all undercuts in the bar and place black fabrication males on the ERA attachments.
 Take care to also block out the top of the bar.
 If the top of the bar is not blocked out; the top of the bar will come into contact with the intaglio surface of the denture and negate any vertical resiliency created with the ERA black fabrication male.
 Duplicate the model using whatever materials and methods you usually use in the lab.
 Pull the master model out of the duplicating material or off the bar if they stayed on the bar.
-Ensure that an accurate impression of the black fabrication males was taken.
-Snap the ERA processing jigs into the black fabrication males and reinsert both into the impression.
+Ensure that an accurate impression of the black fabrication males and reinsert both into the impression.
 Pour the processing model.